-Our patients' average NIH score, which is a tool used to help measure the severity of a stroke and it's impairments, is 14.
+Our patients' average National Institutes of Health (NIH) stroke scale score, which is a tool used to help measure the severity of a stroke and it's impairments, is 14.

 After our patients' received an interventional treatment for their stroke, the average NIH score went down to five.